Here Are 10 Popular Halloween Costumes For Kids

 Price: $17.25

 If your kid is into monsters, then you can’t go wrong with this classic Halloween costume idea.
-They’ll likely love getting to paint their faces green.
+They’ll likely love getting to paint their faces green and it’s always fun to walk around like a zombie.
+While the character has been a part of pop culture for a long time, that likely won’t stop your kid from enjoying themselves on Halloween night.

 Harley Quinn